andrico1234/beautiful-skill-tree/README.md

         id: 'hello-stars',
         title: 'Hello Stars',
         tooltip: {
-          description:  'This is the child of ‘Hello World and the sibling of ‘Hello Sun’.
+          content:  'This is the child of ‘Hello World and the sibling of ‘Hello Sun’.
 Notice how the app takes care of the layout automatically?
 That’s why this is called Beautiful Skill Tree and not just ‘Skill Tree’.
 (Also the npm namespace had already been taken for the latter so (flick hair emoji).', },
         children: [],
       },